Optable/optable-ios-sdk/README.md

 ### Targeting API

-To get the targeting key values associated by the configured sandbox with the device in real-time, you can call the `targeting` API as follows:
+To get the targeting key values associated by the configured DCN with the device in real-time, you can call the `targeting` API as follows:

 ```swift
 do {